Skip to main content

 3.2 Flatten Category Tables

-Magento's default EAV structure can lead to slow category queries.
-Enabling flat catalog tables speeds things up:
+Magento's EAV structure is flexible but it leads to notoriously slow category queries.
+Flat catalog tables fix that:

-• In Admin navigate to Stores > Configuration > Catalog > Catalog > Storefront.
+• Head to Stores > Configuration > Catalog > Catalog > Storefront in the Admin

 bin/magento indexer:reindex catalog_category_flat